-Multiple files are required for the successful execution of a load test.
+Sometimes multiple files are required for the successful execution of a load test.

 You can upload files while configuring your test by clicking the upload files section entitled: "Upload Your Jmeter Scripts, CSV and/or JAR files".
 You can also drag and drop files to this location.

-Limitations on File Names
+Limitations on file names

 - File names should include only alphanumeric characters, underscores or hyphens: [0-9],[aA-zZ],[_-].